Akongstad/factory-api/README.md

 TODOs:

-- Grafana dashboards
-- Store DB secrets in environment and pass in `IConfiguration` to replace in appsettings.json ``.
+- Store DB secrets in environment and pass in `IConfiguration` to replace in appsettings.json `DefaultConnection`.
-- Unit tests?
-- Integration tests?
+- Integration tests.
-- Add API Dockerfile
-- Generate SSL dev certs and mount them to Dockerfile
+- Add API Dockerfile and Generate SSL dev certs and mount them to Dockerfile.
 - Add jwt authentication and authorize endpoints with policies.
+E.g., `[Authrize(Policy="Worker")]`

+## Repository Structure

+- [src/FactoryApi](src/FactoryApi): C# MinimalApi project that the defines the StateEvent model and exposes PostState and GetState endpoints.
+- [tests/FactoryTests](src/FactoryTests): C# xUnit test project for FactoryApi with
+- [grafana](grafana/): grafana as code datasource, alert, and dashboard provisioning config.

-## MVP Solution Components
+Solution Components:

 - _FactoryAPI_: C# MinimalApi project
 - _Prostgres_: Persistence for state events.